bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 Well, what happens if one of the participants were to reuse their original nonce, or their original nonce pair, across multiple partial signatures?
 So here I have simplified the equation a little bit, because really what we would get is, you know, this expression at first, the hash multiplied with a private key, plus, in principle, it ought to be C' , which times rA, and then plus rB, because we have those two.

 But really, for the purposes of mathematical simplification, we're going to ignore the one that doesn't have a coefficient, because I think the coefficient one is more interesting.

 And this, I'm pretty sure everybody can tell, is a very simple linear equation system.
 So what we do is we simply multiply each one of these equations with the coefficient from the other one.And then we can simplify the equation, and we can extract x.
 We can extract the private key.
 You know, if I hadn't simplified this, if I had also included the other partial nonce, then we simply would have done this elimination step twice because, you know, we're trying to eliminate multiple variables, but we have sufficient equations to do so.

-So why do we care about this?That is because we don't really trust our counterparty.
+So why do we care about this?
+That is because we don't really trust our counterparty.
 Because in a multi-state setup, we don't really worry about the rest of the world attacking us and knowing what our private key is.We also really want to make sure that each one of the participants in a multi-signature cannot know what the other participant's private key is either.
 Because as soon as they do, we have lost the whole benefit of having a multi-sig setup.So now that we know that these are the steps that we need to do in order to avoid the pitfalls with Schnorr.We need to use MuSig2.

 How then do we transcript to actually creating and signing Lightning commitments?
 And before we'll dig into that, we need to first consider what the properties of Lightning commitments are.
 First of all, without SIGHASH, any Provout, or Covenants, or anything of the sort, we are going to have to rely on asymmetrical commitment transactions, which means that when Alice and Bob open a channel with one another, their commitment transactions are not going to look identical because we have the read-sharmony branch and the to-self delay is going to apply to different outputs depending on whether you're looking at the commitment transaction from Alice's or from Bob's perspective.